SECURITIES AND EXCHANGE COMMISSION

 G.“Change in Control” means a “Change in Control” as defined in the LTIP.
 Notwithstanding the foregoing, if a Change in Control constitutes a payment event with respect to any amount which constitutes or provides for the deferral of compensation and is subject to Section 409A, the transaction or event with respect to such amount must also constitute a “change in control event,” as defined in Treasury Regulation Section 1.409A-3(i)(5) to the extent required by Section 409A.

-H.“CIC Bonus” means (i) with respect to any Participant with an Employment Level below Vice President, the Target Bonus Amount, prorated based on the number of full calendar months of the fiscal year prior to and including the calendar month in which the Termination Date occurs or (ii) with respect to a Participant with an Employment Level of Vice President or higher, the Average Adjusted Bonus.
+H.“CIC Bonus” means (i) with respect to any Participant with an Employment Level below Vice President, the Prorated Current-Year Bonus or (ii) with respect to a Participant with an Employment Level of Vice President or higher, the Average Adjusted Bonus.